Zymbit-Docs/docs/content/tutorials/aws-iot/tls/index.md

        #replace endpoint iot region with the copied endpoint
 	   curl --tlsv1.2 --cacert AWS_CA.pem --cert zymkey.crt --key nonzymkey.key --engine zymkey_ssl --key-type ENG -v -X POST -d "{ \"hello\": \"world\"}" "https://endpoint.iot.region.amazonaws.com:8443/topics/hello/world"

+Optionally, you can set an environment variable specifying the slot to use.
+For the HSM6, you will need to specify the variable prior to running the curl command:

+           export ZK_SSL_SLOT=0

 You should see a successful TLS connection, but receive a **403 Forbidden Exception** from AWS.
 This is because the certificate you registered, `zymkey.crt` doesn't have the appropriate permissions to publish a message to the topic **hello/world**.
 We can fix this by adding a policy and attaching it to the certificate.

 ---